Big Ben: Cultural significance

 The clock has become a cultural symbol of the United Kingdom, particularly in the visual media.
 When a television or film-maker wishes to indicate a generic location in the country, a popular way to do so is to show an image of the tower, often with a red double-decker bus or black cab in the foreground.

-In 2008, a survey of 2,000 people found that the tower was the most popular landmark in the United Kingdom.
+In 2008 a survey of 2,000 people found that the tower was the most popular landmark in Britain.
 It has also been named as the most iconic film location in London.

 The sound of the clock chiming has also been used this way in audio media; the Westminster Quarters are imitated by other clocks and other devices, but the sound of Big Ben is preferred as the original and best.
 Big Ben is a focal point of New Year celebrations in the United Kingdom, with radio and television stations airing its chimes to welcome the start of the New Year.
 To welcome in 2012, the clock tower was lit with fireworks that exploded at every toll of Big Ben.
-Similarly, on Remembrance Day, the chimes of Big Ben are broadcast to mark the 11th hour of the 11th day of the 11th month and the start of the two minutes' silence.
+Similarly, on Remembrance Day, the chimes are broadcast to mark the 11th hour of the 11th day of the 11th month and the start of the two minutes' silence.

+In 1999, prior to the millennium New Year, a recording of the clock was released by London Records under the title "Millennium Chimes", with the artist labelled as Big Ben.
+It reached number 53 for the week ending 8 January 2000 (which included purchases prior to 31 December 1999).